MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 - SecOps team members can prompt using one of the copilot experiences – Copilot for Security, Microsoft Defender XDR, Microsoft Intune, etc.
 - Copilot for Security components include:

-  - The Copilot for Security service, which orchestrates responses to user prompts.
+  - The Copilot for Security service, which orchestrates responses to user and skill=based prompts.

   - A set of Large Language Models (LLMs) for Copilot for Security.

   - Plugins for specific products — Preinstalled plugins for Microsoft products are provided.
 These plugins pre-process and post-process prompts.

   - Your subscription data — The SecOps data for event logs, alerts, incidents, and policies stored in the subscriptions.
-For more information, this Microsoft Sentinel article lists the most common data sources for security products.
+For more information, see this [Microsoft Sentinel article](../operations/ingest-data-sources.md#before-you-begin) for the most common data sources for security products.

-  - Files you upload — you can upload specific files to Copilot for Security and include these in the scope of prompts.
+  - Files you upload — you can [upload specific files](/microsoft-copilot-service/content-sources-files) to Copilot for Security and include these in the scope of prompts.

 Each Microsoft security product with a Copilot experience only provides access to the data set associated with that product (event logs, alerts, incidents, and policies).
 Copilot for Security provides access to all the data sets the user has access to.

-See Get started with Microsoft Copilot for Security for more information.
+For more information, see [Get started with Microsoft Copilot for Security](/security-copilot/get-started-security-copilot).

 ### How does on-behalf-of (OBO) authentication work with Copilot for Security?

 Copilot for Security uses on-behalf-of authentication provided by OAuth 2.0.
 This is an authentication flow provided by delegation in OAuth.
 When a SecOps user issues a prompt, Copilot for Security passes the user’s identity and permissions through the request chain.
 This prevents the user gaining permission to resources they shouldn't have access to.

-For more information about on-behalf-of authentication, see Microsoft identity platform and OAuth2.0 On-Behalf-Of flow.
+For more information about on-behalf-of authentication, see [Microsoft identity platform and OAuth2.0 On-Behalf-Of flow](/entra/identity-platform/v2-oauth2-on-behalf-of-flow).

 ### Prompting within a Microsoft security product — Embedded example for Microsoft Intune